-27.1 From the above photos, it can be seen that PAPAD is a thing entirely different and distinct from FRYUMS.
-Therefore, in common parlance or in market, Fryums are not sold as "PAPAD" instead of "PAPAD" sold as papad and Fryums are sold as Fryums.
-Both products are different and have their individual identity.
-Accordingly, in common parlance test, the applicant's product i.e. "different shapes and sizes of Papad" is not "Papad" but is "Un-fried Fryums".
+- 15.1 From the above photos, it can be seen that PAPAD is a thing entirely different and distinct from FRYUMS.
+Therefore, in common parlance or in market, FRYUMS are not sold as "PAPAD" instead of "PAPAD" sold as Papad and FRYUMS are sold as 'FRYUMS'.
+Both products are different and having their individual identity.
+Accordingly, in common parlance test, the applicant's product i.e. "different shapes and sizes of Papad" is not "Papad" but is "Un-fried FRYUMS". - 15.2 Further, the applicant himself has mentioned the fact in their application that in common parlance their product is popularly known as "Fryums" in the market.
+The applicant fact which is mentioned in the application is reproduced as under,